Trip Guidelines Policies

 – For safety reasons, all adult chaperones must be present at the beginning of the tour to gain entrance to the Museum.
 Additional adult chaperones will not be permitted to join the tour once it has started (most school tours take place when the Museum is closed to the public).

-Guided Tours: All tours are priced with a flat fee per group, regardless of number of students in attendance.
+Guided Tours: All tours are priced with a flat fee per group, regardless of the number of students in attendance.
 Museum experiences are anchored in interactions with our permanent collection or temporary exhibitions of international and local contemporary art.
 Please view the exhibitions section of the QM website to see what will be on view the date of your visit.

 Our tour menu and prices are as follows.
-Please note that our pricing structure has changed for the 2017-2018 school year:

 Two-hour visit (one-hour guided tour & one-hour hands-on workshop) $250 per class ($200 for NYC DOE and parochial schools)